 I don’t know why, but I remember that I did not expect much of Lisbon.
 Perhaps, I thought of Portugal as a small country, on the fringe of Europe.
 Also, perhaps because Portugal was economically weaker than other European countries.
 Anyhow, I was in for a huge surprise.
 One crucial point that I did not take into consideration was that, at one point in its history, Portugal was a huge colonial power.
 It is precisely in Lisbon that you can see that point!

-Lisbon is a true imperial city, adorned with majestic buildings everywhere you look.
-It is also a place where I would like to go back, especially as by now, I remember very little.
+Lisbon is a true imperial city, adorned with majestic buildings, everywhere you look.
+It is also a place where I would like to go back, especially as I remember very little now.
 After all, such a long time has passed since that visit.

 4. VENICE – ITALY – December 2005

 The city is magical.
 Built on the canals, with beautiful palaces, squares and churches everywhere around you.
 Even in these murky photos, the city looks wonderful.
 I remember that it was cold, grey and humid.
-But, the beauty of the city and a good company made all discomfort disappear.
+But, the beauty of the city and the good company of friends made all discomfort disappear.

-Interestingly, I haven’t been back to Venice since that visit in December 2005, although I have been to Italy so many times since then and I stayed not far from there.
+Interestingly, I haven’t been back to Venice since that visit in December 2005, although I’ve been to Italy so many times since then and I stayed not far from there.
 I will go back, the only thing is that I have to choose carefully when to go.
-Usually, the city is overwhelmed with tourists and I would like to avoid that.
+Usually, the city is overwhelmed with tourists and I would like to avoid the crowds.

 5. SICILY – ITALY – October 2006